 - Install a switch that is differentiated or labeled by the manufacturer.

 Ventilation controls can sometimes look like ordinary light switches.
-For exhaust fans used as part of a whole-house mechanical ventilation system, the exhaust fan and other ventilation controls should be permanently labeled as such, unless their function is obvious or they are labeled by the manufacturer; i.e., a label is required for a stand-alone wall switch, but not for a switch that is on the ventilation equipment.
+For exhaust fans used as part of a whole-house mechanical ventilation system, the exhaust fan and other ventilation control switches should be permanently labeled as such, unless their function is obvious or they are labeled by the manufacturer; i.e., a label is required for a stand-alone wall switch, but not for a switch that is on the ventilation equipment.

 For more on exhaust fans controls, see Continuously Operating Ventilation and Exhaust Fans.